DrorHarari/keypirinha-ppl/README.md

 ```

 ## Installation and Setup ##
+Make sure to install Keypirinha from http://keypirinha.com/

 The easiest way to install Ppl is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.

-For manual installation simply download the cvt.keypirinha-package file from the Releases page of this repository to:
+For manual installation simply download the ppl.keypirinha-package file from the Releases page of this repository to:

 * `Keypirinha\portable\Profile\InstalledPackages` in **Portable mode**